-MGT 303 Quantitative Analysis (3CH): This course discusses the essence of Quantitative Analysis and covers various types of analysis including: decision analysis and risk attitudes, inventory control, linear programming, transportation problem, queuing theory, and simulations.
-Emphasis is on the formulation of problems and their solutions by standard methods and by computer packages such as MS Excel and OM.
+MGT 309 Business analytics and quantitative analysis (3CH): This course discusses the essence of Quantitative Analysis and covers various types of analysis including: decision analysis and risk attitudes, inventory control, linear programming, transportation problem, queuing theory, and simulations.
+Emphasis is on the formulation of problems and their solutions by standard methods and by computer packages such as MS Excel and QM.

-MGT 302 Business Practice in the UAE and GCC (3CH): Arab Gulf Area has developed as a major destination for international business.
+MGT 307 Sustainable Business Practices in the GCC and MENA Region (3CH): Arab Gulf Area has developed as a major destination for international business.
 In the recent times, GCC nations remain as one among the trade blocks which is competitively placed in the world economy.
 Diversified business interests from oil, petroleum, marine products, tourism etc created momentum for regional growth and investments.
 The course provides students a better understanding related to the best opportunities and the good practices that needs to be followed to engage in business in the region.
 The subject mainly focuses on the policies and procedures to engage in business, free zone operations, PESTLE analysis and SWOT analysis among GCC nations as a directive for doing business in the GCC nations.

 BSc.
-In Information Technology Management (IT Core Courses):
+In Information Technology Management

+(IT Core Courses):